mtconnect/vtech_learningfactory_tormach_adapter/README.md

 ‘Tormach.xml’ serves the purpose of shaping the MTConnect UI to every machine, type and value that is assigned from the Adapter to the Agent.
 In simple words, it serves as the translator or intermediary between the Adapter and Agent.

-Explain how each element signifies
+Explain what each element signifies

 ‘agent.cfg’ should be configured to match the port and file path.
 The following is the header and it is important to specify SchemaVersion to be 1.7 so it matches the XML schema.
 Port was assigned to 5001 but the default is 5000.